cncf/glossary/style-guide.md

 # Definition Layout

-Each definition uses a markdown file to display information about the definition.
+Each definition uses a markdown file.
 Currently, there are four requirements for the definition layout to be complete.

 ```md
 ---